fearangit/fearangit.github.io/owncloud_qs_s2.md

 When all ownCloud files are installed, the last step to completing the installation is running the Installation Wizard using the following steps:

 1. Point your web browser to http://localhost/owncloud

 2. Enter your desired administrator’s username and password.

 3. Click **Finish Setup**.

+You can now start using your new ownCloud server.
+However, you can do much more to set up the server for best performance and security.
+For important installation and post-installation steps, see the In-Depth Guide in the [Installation Wizard](https://doc.owncloud.org/server/10.0/admin_manual/installation/installation_wizard.html) section of the *Admin Guide*.

 ## Manual Installation on Linux